michaelbull/kotlin-result/README.md

 }
 ```

-This allows for asynchronous binds to operate so that if a bind were to fail,
-the binding block will return with the first failing async result:
+Given this enables coroutines to be started inside of a binding block,
+the functionality also adds some interesting use cases:

+#### Binding as an async flow controller

 ```kotlin